jeannegoossens/Advent-Of-Code/2021/README.md

 ## Day 06
 For a population of fish that multiplies exponentially, calculate the size of the population after a given number of days.

+## Day 07
+Do some calculation of the sum of distance of all array elements to a certain point, for any point.
+In part 2 I used [gaussian summation](https://jeannegoossens.it/post/4/gaussian-summation) for speed.